chaseyb/100-days-of-code/log.md

 ### Day 3: October 11, 2020

-Day 3: #100daysofcode Today I continued to learn more about #Python!
+Day 3: #100daysofcode I continued to learn more about #Python!
 Tomorrow, I plan on building a simple game to show the skills I've learned.

 ### Day 4: October 12, 2020

-Day 4: #100daysofcode Today, I started to build a snake game using #Python!
+Day 4: #100daysofcode I started to build a snake game using #Python!
 I plan on finishing the game tomorrow once I have a better understanding of PyGame.
 It's a set of Python modules designed for writing simple video games.

 Snake game: https://lnkd.in/gjpgKPa

 ### Day 5: October 13, 2020

-Day 5: #100daysofcode Today, I finished building my snake game using #Python but it doesn't work.
+Day 5: #100daysofcode I finished building my snake game using #Python but it doesn't work.
 Unfortunately, PyGame is not able to run with the latest version of Python 3.9 on my Mac.
 I will attempt to fix the issue tomorrow.
 Even though I wasn't able to get it working I'm excited to learn more about Python!

 ### Day 6: October 14, 2020